 Augmented Reality (AR) is one of the most popular and challenging fields in computer vision research.
 It allows supplementing the real world with some kind of digital content, for example, virtual 3D objects.
 The key feature of Augment Reality in comparison to other image processing tools is that virtual objects are moved and rotated in 3D coordinates instead of 2D image coordinates.

-The main objectives of AR are analysis of changes in the captured camera frames and correct alignment of the virtual data into the camera scene based on the tracking results.
-In turn, a marker-based approach provides the accurate tracking using visual markers, for instance, binary markers (designed by ARUCO, METAIO, etc.) or with photo of real planar objects in camera scene.
+The main objectives of AR are the analysis of changes in the captured camera frames and the correct alignment of the virtual data into the camera scene based on the tracking results.
+In turn, a marker-based approach provides accurate tracking using visual markers, for instance, binary markers (designed by ARUCO, METAIO, etc.) or photos of real planar objects in a camera scene.

 Fig. 1.
 Binary markers: ARUCO (left) and Metaio (right)

-The simplified scheme of Augment Reality system is as follows
+The simplified scheme of the Augment Reality system is as follows